 - cerebral pareses (= spastic movement disorders after damages in early childhood)

 Within this project, the children’s hospital in Beira is equipped with devices for teleneurology, telepathology and teleteaching.
 By using those devices, digital pictures can be taken.
 With the help of a telemedicine platform, doctors from Beira can interchange difficult patient cases with German doctors.
 Diagnoses are available within a short period of time for further treatment.
 Doctors from Mozambique will take part in lectures with expert doctors via the telemedicine platform and the integrated teleteaching module.
 Difficult patient cases will be discussed live via telemedicine platform.
 This procedure enables doctors from Mozambique to gain experience discussing patient cases and learning-by-doing.
 Doctors from LMU (Munich University Hospital) will travel to Beira repeatedly in order to work with doctors and train them locally.

 - LMU Munich (Munich University Hospital), paediatric neurology

 - Children’s hospital of Beira, Mozambique

-According to a WHO study there is a shortage of health workers in countries with the poorest health indicators.
-Training of mid-level health worker is one solution to overcome the shortage of physicians in rural areas of developing countries.
+According to a WHO study, there is a shortage of trained health workers in developing countries.
+The training of the middle level of medical staff is a solution to reduce this shortage of doctors in rural areas.